MBKEngineers/collect/docs/installation.rst

 Create a virtual environment
 ----------------------------------------
 Create a virtual environment, specifying Python version >=3.6::

-   $ mkvirtualenv --python=python3 collect
+   $ python -m venv ~/.virtualenvs/collect

 .. note:: This depends on the location/name of your Python 3 executable.
-On windows, check the location of your Python installation with ```where```.
+On windows, check the location of your Python installation with ``where``.
+On MacOS, use ``which``.

 Download source code